This page contains my personal thoughts on the RL28 and

 I bought the boat in 1984 as just hull and deck and fitted out the rigging and interior

 over six months.
-After more than 20 years of near trouble-free sailing I have great admiration for
+After 26 years of near trouble-free sailing I have great admiration for

 Rob Legg's design for a low-cost, safe but roomy yacht.
-I moor it in a marina and do not
+I moored her in a marina and did not

 have a trailer but the features which make the boat trailable also make it ideal for